-Student Counseling Services, in collaboration with Health Promotion and Wellness, is offering female ISU students the opportunity to engage in the Body Project, a program developed to help establish and maintain a positive body image.
+Student Counseling Services, in collaboration with Health Promotion and Wellness and the Department of Psychology, is offering ISU students the opportunity to engage in the Body Project, a program developed to help establish and maintain a positive body image.
 Using a variety of fun and engaging media literacy and self-awareness exercises, activities and discussions teach participants to embrace the healthy ideal and their own body image, counter fat-talk in their daily life, promote Body Activism, and embrace non-appearance related characteristics in themselves and in others.

 The Body Project is intended for female-identified students, and/or anyone influenced by the ultra-thin-yet-curvy cultural appearance ideal.
-It is the first scientifically supported eating disorder prevention program, but the main focus of the workshop is on body image.
+It is the first scientifically supported eating disorder prevention program, though the main focus of the workshop is on body image.
 Over 80% of college-age women feel pressured to be a certain weight.
 Exposure to an unrealistic, ultra-thin ideal through the media can have a devastating effect on self-esteem and the body image of yourself and others.
 The Body Project is effective in challenging students' perspectives on the ultra-thin ideal and creating a more positive image of themselves.

-These trainings are separated into either two workshops that last for two hours each, or four workshops that last for one hour each.
-Upon completion of the training, students will receive a Certificate of Participation.
+These trainings are separated into two workshops that last for two hours each.
 The Body Project is also an approved program for ISU Leads and completion of the training can be used to meet a requirement for the Leadership and Civic Engagement Pillar.
 Additionally, the program can also be completed for extra credit in some courses (consult with your professor),and can meet sorority programming requirements.